 THDA generally offers a primary loan program and may, from time to time, offer certain special loan programs.
 THDA Household Income Limits and THDA Acquisition Cost Limits for all loan programs intended to be financed with proceeds of tax-exempt bonds are set in compliance with Code requirements and related IRS regulations and rulings.
 Household Income Limits and Acquisition Cost Limits may be further restricted for certain special loan programs.
-The current THDA Acquisition Cost Limits range from \$300,000 to \$375,000 depending on geographic location.
-THDA Household Income Limits were last established as of August 2, 2021, to range from \$68,600 to \$118,020 depending on household size and geographic location.
+The current THDA Acquisition Cost Limit for Program Loans which may be financed with the proceeds of tax-exempt bonds is at a maximum of \$400,000.
+THDA Household Income Limits for Program Loans which may be financed with the proceeds of tax-exempt bonds were last established as of May 23, 2024, to range from \$85,900 to \$149,660 depending on household size and geographic location.
 See Appendix G for a description of Residential Finance Program Loan Procedures related to Code requirements.
-All or a portion of the Program Loans pooled into Program Securities anticipated to be purchased with lendable proceeds of the Issue 2023-2B Bonds will be made to non-first time homebuyers or borrowers who do not meet the above income limits and/or purchase price limits applicable to the Program Loans to be purchased with proceeds of the Issue 2023-2A Bonds.
-See "Conventional Mortgage Loan Program" below for a description of the Program Loans intended to be pooled into Program Securities financed with proceeds of the Issue 2023-2B Bonds.
+All or a portion of the Program Loans pooled into Program Securities anticipated to be purchased with a portion of the lendable proceeds of the Issue 2025-1B Bonds may be made to non-first time homebuyers though borrowers are expected to meet the same income limits and/or purchase price limits applicable to the Program Loans to be purchased with proceeds of the Issue 2025-1A Bonds.
+See "Conventional Mortgage Loan Program" below for a description of the Program Loans intended to be pooled into Program Securities financed with proceeds of the Issue 2025-1B Bonds.